dougeby/IntuneDocs/intune-azure/enroll-devices/enroll-ios-devices-using-device-enrollment-program.md

 ## Distribute devices to users

 You can now distribute corporate-owned devices to users.
 When an iOS DEP device is turned on, it will be enrolled for management by Intune.
+If the device has been activated and is in use, the profile cannot be applied until the device is factory reset.

 ### How users install and use the Company Portal on their devices